 He lit a cigarette then stubbed it out.
 He knew it was stupid and something not affordable but that is what he did these days.
 Spent tons on cigarettes, then lit them, then put them out.
 It was either that or patches that also cost a ton but kind of chewed his skin up with a rash as though he had scrubbed his arm with one of those half blunt rasps that a carpenter might use when they half smoothed a lump of rough wood.
 His doctor had told him he was allergic to the stuff that made the patches sticky.
 He had a kind of sticky induced rash, or so the doctor had said anyway.
 So he just lit up to get a whiff then stubbed them out.
 He had tried gum of course but that pulled a filling with this awful pain resulting in him being robbed by an emergency dentist who turned out to be a quack who only recommended extraction at an extortionate emergency extraction rate but who, after a conversation of a particular kind, agreed to a filling but at the same inflated extraction rate.
 That basically is where most of his savings had gone, to break a habit and pay a dodgy dentist’s mortgage and of course what was left would fund the kidnap of old Lilly Beauchamp.

 This is the first chapter of a 21 chapter book.
-Click on the link on the HOME PAGE to read more.
+Click on the link on the HOME PAGE or the one below to read more.